 This soup can be made a few days before serving.
 It also freezes great.
 Divide and freeze in pint or quart size containers.

-Weight Watchers POINTS PLUS 3 (for a 1 cup serving)
+WW POINTS PLUS 4 (for a 1 cup serving)

 |SKINNY FACTS: for 1 cup (includes 2 matzo balls and Passover approved noodles)